microsoft/copilot-camp/docs/pages/api-plugin/00-prerequisites.md

 # Lab A0 - Prerequisites

-In this lab you set up for developement environment to build, test and deploy the plugins you will develop throught the lab.
+In this lab, you will set up the development environment to build, test, and deploy the plugins that will extend the capabilities of Copilot for Microsoft 365.

 ???+ "Navigating the Extending Copilot labs (A Path)"
     - Lab A0 - Prerequisites (📍You are here)